 Data disk version, original Lemmings required to play this one.

-Verdict: Cool idea to release just the data disk set and in a seperate box too.
+Verdict: Cool idea to release just the data disk set and in a separate box too.

 OH NO!
 More Lemmings Stand Alone. – DMA Design.
 1991.